 It is true.
 The thought of eating meatless meals can be a little bit scary.
 For some folks, meat is the very heart of every meal.
 But, let me assure you it is possible to make amazing vegetarian recipes that even the picky eaters in your house will love.

 As the world buzzes with facts about the environmental and health benefits of cutting out meat (if only for one day of the week) it can feel overwhelming.
-As for kids – change is even scarier for kids.
+As for kids - change is even scarier for kids.
 A meatless chili recipe!?
-My eldest daughter literally said, “the meat is my favourite part of chili!”
+My eldest daughter literally said, "the meat is my favorite part of chili!"
 Who knew?

-New year, new goals and new recipes.
-Time to step outside of your comfort zone and take a chance on this delicious kid friendly vegetarian chili.
+New year, new goals ,and new recipes.
+Time to step outside of your comfort zone and take a chance on this delicious kid-friendly vegetarian chili.
 No one will miss the meat.

-2 tbsp olive oil
+2 tablespoon olive oil

 2 shallots, roughly chopped

-1 tsp ground cumin
+1 teaspoon ground cumin

-2 tsp cocoa powder
+2 teaspoon cocoa powder

-2 tsp smoked paprika
+2 teaspoon smoked paprika

-1 tsp chili powder
+1 teaspoon chili powder

-1 tablespoon peanut butter (if you have a nut allergy you can skip this ingredient or substitute with a seed butter)
+1 tablespoon peanut butter (if you have a nut allergy you can skip this ingredient or substitute with seed butter)

-3 red peppers, chopped into 1/2 inch pieces
+3 red peppers, chopped into ½-inch pieces

-2 sweet potatoes (total 10 ounces), chopped into 1/2 inch pieces (smaller if you have picky potato eaters, * see the note below)
+2 sweet potatoes (total 10 ounces), chopped into ½ inch pieces (smaller if you have picky potato eaters, * see the note below)

 handful of little yellow potatoes, halved

-2 x 19 fl oz cans mixed beans (chick peas, black beans, butter beans)
+2 x 19 fl oz cans mixed beans (chickpeas, black beans, butter beans)

 1 x 28 fl oz can whole plum tomatoes